The Biden Admin Fake Support of Israel is Dangerous

 DISCLAIMER: Views and opinions expressed on The Ben Armstrong Show are solely those of the host and do not necessarily represent those of The New American.
 TNA is not responsible for, and does not verify the accuracy of, any information presented.

-Video Sources: 1.
-AmericasVoice.news - Securing America with Frank Gaffney 02-19-24 - Frank Gaffney is joined by Sam Faddis Pt.
-1 https://americasvoice.news/video/1XCZnRZ4AsF1iwE/?related=playlist
+1. AmericasVoice.news - Securing America with Frank Gaffney 02-19-24 - Frank Gaffney is joined by Sam Faddis Pt.
+1